‘CUSTO-MORE’ IS ALWAYS RIGHT.

 4. Touching them where it matters: in the heart.

-- A leading household cleaner converted market share losses into double-digit growth within a year of launching products and messaging that were designed to maximize emotional connection.
+- A leading household cleaner converted market share losses into double-digit growth within a year of launching products and messaging that was designed to maximize emotional connection.

 - A US apparel retailer experienced 3X growth in same-store sales after reorienting its merchandising and customer experience to its most emotionally connected customer segments.